The House Rules Framework

 - the read -

-A defined block of time to get an experienced second opinion.
+A defined chunk of time and an honest outside opinion.

 Bring me a specific problem, an awkward question, or just a nagging sense that something's off.

-I'll give you a House Rules read on it: clear, specific, and exactly where I'd start pulling.
+You'll get a House Rules read on it: clear, specific, and exactly where I'd start pulling.
+The Stat Block, pointed at you.

 Get Close To The Work